RoganDawes/P4wnP1/README.rst

 Getting started
 ---------------
 The Default payload (payloads/payload1.txt) implements NTLM hash capturing from locked Windows boxes with Responder.
-The payload is well commented and should be a starting Point for customization.
-The payload includes various HID Keyboard Outputs, to Show the possibilities.
+The payload is well commented and should be a starting point for customization.
+The payload includes various HID Keyboard outputs, to show the possibilities.

 Setup Instructions
 ------------------